Fixel-Institute/BRAVO/docs/usage.rst

     - Another form of Realtime Streaming, based on simultaneous multi-channel streaming without stimulation.
   * - `Chronic Brainsense`_
     - Aggregated BrainSense Power recording recorded chronically when patient is using BrainSense-enabled therapy group.
+  * - `Session Overview`_
+    - All Session JSON files uploaded to this patient.
+Also where EMR document can be generated.

 .. _Therapy History: